This post may contain affiliate links. Please read my privacy policy.

 - 1 cup sugar

-- 2 screwpine leaves or pandan leaves, tie them into a knot, optional
+- 2 pandan leaves, or screwpine leaves, tie them into a knot, optional

 Instructions

-- Lightly toast the black sesame seeds over medium heat until you can smell their aroma.
-Note that the sesame seeds may start to pop, so cover the pan with a lid.
-Be careful not to burn the seeds; transfer them out to cool as soon as they become aromatic.
+- Lightly toast the black sesame seeds over medium heat until fragrant.
+The sesame seeds may start to pop, so cover the pan with a lid.
+Be careful not to burn them; transfer the seeds out to cool as soon as they become aromatic.

 - Use a mini food processor to grind the black sesame seeds until fine.
-Transfer the ground sesame into a wok, add sugar and butter, and stir well to form a thick paste.
-If the mixture is too dry, add more butter.
-Dish out and let cool in the fridge to make the filling easier to handle.
+Transfer the ground sesame seeds to a wok, add the sugar and oil or butter, and stir well to form a thick paste.
+If the mixture is too dry, add more oil or butter.
+Dish out and let it cool in the fridge to make the filling easier to handle.

-- In a large bowl, mix the glutinous rice flour with water until it forms a smooth paste that no longer sticks to your hands.
-Divide the mixture into 16-20 equal balls (the size can vary depending on your preference; larger balls are easier to fill).
-Flatten each ball in your palm, then use a pair of chopsticks to pick up some black sesame paste and place it in the center of the flattened ball.
-Fold the edges to seal the dumpling, then gently roll it into a ball shape using both palms.
+- In a large bowl, mix the glutinous rice flour with water until it forms a smooth dough that no longer sticks to your hands.
+Divide the mixture into 20 equal balls.
+Flatten each ball in your palm, then use a pair of chopsticks to pick up some black sesame paste and place it in the center.
+Fold the edges to seal the dumpling, then gently roll it into a ball using both palms.
 Set aside.

-- Prepare the ginger syrup by boiling the water.
-Add the ginger and screwpine/pandan leaves (if using) and boil for 10-15 minutes over medium heat.
-Then, add sugar and sweet osmanthus, and boil for another 5 minutes.
+- Prepare the sweet ginger soup by boiling the water.
+Add the ginger and pandan leaves (if using) and boil for 15 minutes over medium heat.
+Add the sugar and sweet osmanthus, then boil for another 5 minutes.
 Lower the heat to a simmer and reduce the mixture to about 4 cups of liquid.
-Adjust sweetness by adding more sugar to taste, if desired.
+Adjust the sweetness by adding more sugar to taste, if desired.

 - Heat another pot of boiling water.
-Drop the dumplings into the hot water, and once they float to the top, transfer them to the ginger syrup.
-Turn off the heat and serve the black sesame dumplings in a bowl immediately.
+Drop the dumplings into the hot water, and once they float to the top, transfer them to serving bowls.
+Spoon the sweet ginger soup over the dumplings and serve immediately.

 Notes